I’ve been on a carnivore diet for more than a decade, and most of the time, I buy meat in bulk. But, one of the issues I have is how to freeze steaks.

 Here’s what to keep in mind when freezing steaks:

 - Use a vacuum sealer — This will especially come in handy if you freeze a lot of steaks or have many individual cuts.
-A vacuum sealer mechanically removes air from freezer bags, so you can avoid freezer burn.
+A vacuum sealer mechanically removes air from freezer bags so that you can avoid freezer burn.
 Plus, it makes the freezing process easier for you.

 - Store steaks properly — Lay the steaks flat in the freezer.
-This will make sure the steak is in its original form when it’s time to thaw steak.
+This will ensure the steak is in its original form when it’s time to thaw it.
 It won’t be bent or lopsided.

 Ways to Defrost Steak

 - In the fridge — Put the steak in the refrigerator for 24 hours, so it gradually defrosts.
 Make sure to place it on a plate to avoid dripping.

 - In cold water — If you can’t wait a day for the steak to thaw, place it in a large bowl with cold water.
 There’s no need to unwrap the steak; you can leave it wrapped or in a zip-top bag.
 The steak will need six to ten hours to defrost completely.

 - Microwaving is the fastest way to thaw steaks in the microwave, but it can leave the steak tough and dry out a juicy steak.
 Place the steak in the microwave until it thaws, and keep an eye on it.